WOA-Project/SurfaceDuo-Guides/InstallWindows/FlashingFFU.md

 ## Acquiring all files

-Here's how to acquire an FFU file for Surface Duo:
+Here's how to acquire an FFU file and the matching UEFI image for Surface Duo:

 <table>
 <tr>